 THE TOROS (TAURUS) MOUNTAINS

 The Toros Mountains are the westernmost branch of the great mountain chain that stretches across all of Asia – the Himalayan mountain belt.
 The Turkish section of this massive mountain range follows the southern border of Anatolia and it is made up of four major sections, the Western, Central, Southern and Southeastern Toros ranges.
-The highest peaks rise out of the Central and Southeastern branches, a stretch of mountains which are rugged, magnificent and arduous for mountaineering.
+The highest peaks rise out of the Central and Southeastern branches, a stretch of mountains that are rugged, magnificent and arduous for mountaineering.

 THE TOROS ALADAGLAR MOUNTAINS

-Forming part of the Central Toros range, the Aladağlar range runs from the southwest to the northeast for approximately 50 kilometers.
+Forming part of the Central Toros range, the Aladaglar range runs from the southwest to the northeast for approximately 50 kilometers.
 It is between 25 and 30 kilometers wide and boasts the region’s highest peak, Demirkazik which stretches to 3756 meters.
 Other high summits include Kizilkaya in the center (3725 m), a peak that reaches 3688 meters in the south and Mount Vayvay in the East (3565m).
-The long range is situated in the provinces of Nigde and Adana and rises between Lake Ecemis and the Zamanti River.
+The long-range is situated in the provinces of Nigde and Adana and rises between Lake Ecemis and the Zamanti River.

 EMLI VALLEY – ALADAGLAR NIGDE

 The geological formation of the area is responsible for the interesting rock formations and waterfalls.
 The erosion of limestone has created a fascinating karstic topography and hydrography, especially in the Yedigoller valley, where karstic underground rivers and caverns collect the surface water.
 Both the Mediterranean and Anatolian weather systems influence the climate of the Aladaglar bringing warm summers and cool winters to the mountains.
-Here is another great story of a winter in Emli Valley.

 TRIPS AND CLIMBS